Marriage License + Ceremony

 Select the Right Package

-Start with the service category: Marriage License + Officiant and choose the package that matches your guest count and preferred setting (office chapel, balcony, or mobile).
+Start with: Marriage License + Officiant and choose the package that matches your guest count and setting.

 Arrive & Verify Eligibility